28 Proven Ways to Get a Work Promotion Without Asking

 18. Be Focused On The Job At Hand

 Distraction and interruption are the enemies of getting any job done.
 This is very prevalent in meetings, especially in group meetings.
-Some people really love the sound of their own voice and can hijack simple discussions to introduce another topic.
+Some people love the sound of their own voice and can hijack simple discussions to introduce another topic.
 Be aware of that; after a while of being mindful, you will learn to detect it quickly.
-Be polite and request that the distracting topic is tabled for another meeting.
+Be polite and request that the distracting topic be tabled for another meeting.

 Focused In Meetings Tip: If you need to get to a solution or outcome in a certain timeframe, be structured in the planning for the meeting.
 Plan the right time and include time for questions.
 Do not try to solve world peace in a one-hour meeting.